Safayet-Shawn/PSD-to-HTML/README.md

 <h1 align="center">Psd to Html Conversion</h1>
-<p align="center">Here i have converted psd to html which includes 9 section..
+<p align="center">Here i have converted psd to html which includes 9 section and each with nice animation..
 </p>